Ellery Hanley: Leeds

 In September 1991 at the age of 30, he joined Leeds as a player and coach for £250,000, and on his arrival at the club, was immediately appointed captain.

-He was selected to go on the 1992 Great Britain Lions tour of Australia and New Zealand, but his appearances were restricted by injury.
-Also in 1992 he played from the bench in Great Britain's defeat by Australia in the World Cup Final at Wembley.

 The 1993–94 season saw Hanley play in the Challenge Cup Final for the first time with Leeds.
 In the previous game, the Challenge Cup semi-final, Leeds faced St Helens at Central Park.
 Hanley scored two tries to put the club back on the big stage for the first time in sixteen years.
 In the Final, the club's opponents were Hanley's former club Wigan.
 In front of an official attendance at Wembley of 78,348, Leeds were defeated 16–26 by Wigan.

 In the 1994–95 season, Hanley set a new world record for a forward, scoring 41 tries in a season.
 During that season, Hanley helped the club reach the Challenge Cup Final at Wembley for the second consecutive year.
 Ironically it was the same opponent that they faced a year earlier in the same competition final.
 In front of an attendance of 78,550 they were defeated, just as they had been a year earlier by their opponents, this time going down 30–10.

-Whilst playing for Leeds, the World League of American football was formed in 1991.
-It was reported that Hanley would play for the London Monarchs but this never materialised.